Pelochus/Ender3-V2-Config/README.md

 - Use the config in the photo above
 - Now add extra config to the ```Configuration.h```, ```Configuration_adv.h``` and ```Version.h``` files.
 See example in this repo
 - In ```platformio.ini``` file, use ```STM32F103RE_creality```, since I checked that I have the 512 kB STM (the RC is the 256 kB flash).
 This step is also mentioned in the original README in Special_Configurations repo
-- Clone this [repo](https://github.com/mriscoc/Ender3V2S1/tree/Ender3V2S1-Released) and change the previous file
+- Clone this [repo](https://github.com/mriscoc/Ender3V2S1/tree/Ender3V2S1-Released) and change the previous files (Configurations, version and platformio.ini)
 - Compile using PlatformIO and Auto Build for Marlin extensions for VSCode
 - For this step, you can check any guide for compiling Marlin online
 - Flash to the printer: Turn off printer and insert SD card with only .bin file with a specific name (cannot be something already used before for updating)